-Federal anti-kickback laws and regulations prohibit, among other things, persons from knowingly and willfully soliciting, receiving, offering or paying remuneration, directly or indirectly, in exchange for, or to induce either the referral of an individual, or the purchase, order or recommendation of, any good or service paid for under federal healthcare programs such as the Medicare and Medicaid programs.
+Federal anti-kickback laws and regulations prohibit, among other things, persons from knowingly and willfully soliciting, receiving, offering or paying remuneration, directly or indirectly, in exchange for, to induce or to reward either the referral of an individual, or the purchase, order or recommendation of, any good or service paid for under federal healthcare programs such as the Medicare and Medicaid programs.
+The term "remuneration" has been interpreted broadly to include anything of value.
 State anti-kickback laws have similar prohibitions.

-In addition, federal false claims laws prohibit any person from knowingly presenting, or causing to be presented, a false or fraudulent claim for payment to the federal government, or knowingly making, or causing to be made, a false statement to get a false claim paid.
-Violations of the federal Anti-Kickback Statute and off-label promotion have been pursued by the Department of Justice ("DOJ") and the Department of Health and Human Services ("HHS") as violations of the civil False Claims Act ("FCA").
+Federal false claims laws prohibit any person from knowingly presenting, or causing to be presented, a false or fraudulent claim for payment to the federal government; knowingly making, or causing to be made, a false statement to get a false claim paid; or knowingly avoiding, decreasing or concealing an obligation to pay money to the federal government.
+Violations of the federal Anti-Kickback Statute and off-label promotion have been pursued by the Department of Justice ("DOJ") and the Department of Health and Human Services ("HHS") as violations of the federal civil False Claims Act ("FCA").
+Intent to deceive is not required to establish liability under the civil False Claims Act.
+Rather, a claim may be false for deliberate ignorance of the truth or falsity of the information provided or for acts in reckless disregard of the truth or falsity of that information.
 Lawsuits under the FCA often are initiated by Relators on behalf of the government.
 Relators are incentivized to pursue claims against manufacturers and providers by the potential to share in any monetary recoveries by the government in litigation or as part of a settlement, which can be significant.
+In addition, private payers have been filing follow-on lawsuits alleging fraudulent misrepresentation, although establishing liability and damages in these cases is more difficult than under the FCA.

 Pursuant to FDA regulations, we can only market our products for cleared or approved uses.
 Although surgeons are permitted to use medical devices for indications other than those cleared or approved by the FDA based on their medical judgment, we are prohibited from promoting products for such off-label uses.
 Legislation periodically is introduced in the United States Congress that would broaden the applicability of the FCA and implement other changes that would not be favorable to defendants in FCA cases.
 If enacted, such legislation could apply to any case filed under the FCA on or after the date of enactment.
-Additionally, the majority of states in which we market our products have similar anti-kickback, false claims, anti-fee splitting and physician self-referral laws, which may apply to items or services reimbursed by any third-party payor, including commercial insurers, and violations may result in substantial civil and criminal penalties.
+Additionally, the majority of states in which we market our products have similar anti-kickback, false claims, anti-fee splitting and physician self-referral laws, which may apply to items or services reimbursed by any third-party payor, including commercial insurers, and violations may result in substantial civil and criminal sanctions.